-If elected, Noem would be South Dakota’s 33rd governor, but the first woman to hold that office – certainly a historic milestone if achieved.
+Noem’s candidacy could set a number of milestones – most notably, she would be the first woman to serve as Governor of South Dakota.
 Six other women, however, have blazed the trail by running, albeit unsuccessfully, for Governor of South Dakota:

 1922: Alice Lorraine Daly, Nonpartisan League